The beauty of the concrete floor takes shape due to many key aspects. These include materials used, quality of labor, and the skills of installers.

 7. Stained, Colored, Polished

 Simplicity is elegant.
 This is reflective of some of the most practical ways to finish concrete.
 These are staining, dyeing or coloring.

 These techniques use stains, dyes, or concrete paint to make way for pigments to lock themselves into the concrete layers’ core.
 Stains can be acid or water-based solutions.
 The staining penetrates color on the concrete floor.

 It is also the same when using dyes and other coloring methods, like latex acrylic coatings and epoxy resin.
-The clear coatings and thin-film coatings make a pure, clear, and polished floor come out.
+The clear and thin-film coatings make a pure, clear, and polished floor come out.

-3. Other specialized Concrete Finishing
+8. Other Specialized Concrete Finishing